-In order to prevent international students from enrolling in courses which they will be unable to complete due to lack of English language proficiency, Montair has established a screening test as we have access to both current and ex-Transport Canada delegated language examiners.
+In order to prevent international students from enrolling in courses which they will be unable to complete due to lack of English language proficiency, Montair has established a screening assessment as we have access to both current and ex-Transport Canada delegated language examiners.
 The results of this pre-screening will indicate if the student has the capability to later be successful at passing the official test once they arrive in Canada.
-The test will be conducted over the phone at no cost to the student.
+The evaluation will be conducted over the phone at no cost to the student.

 Once enrolled on the course, Montair has significant experience in assisting ESL students to improve their aviation English proficiency and we have a number of internal and external resources should they be needed.
 For more information on the Transport Canada Aviation Language Proficiency Test, please click here.